Kokichi Nishimura

-Kōkichi Nishimura (西村幸吉, Nishimura Kōkichi) was a Japanese soldier and businessman who devoted his post-retirement years to traveling to Papua New Guinea to recover the remains of his former comrades and other Japanese soldiers who died during the Second World War.
+Kōkichi Nishimura (西村幸吉, Nishimura Kōkichi) was a Japanese soldier and businessman who devoted his post-retirement years to traveling to Papua New Guinea to recover the remains of his former comrades and other Japanese soldiers who died during World War II.
 His life was described in the 2008 book The Bone Man of Kokoda by Australian journalist Charles Happell.

 Childhood and prewar

 Nishimura grew up in Kōchi Prefecture in Shikoku.
 He had three siblings, and their father became ill and died when he was nine, and Nishimura worked to help support his family.
 When he was 11 the family moved to Ota Ward in Tokyo and he worked in a factory by day while studying at a technical school by night.
 At 15 he became a fitter and machinist in a factory, and began to build a reputation as a trouble-shooter.
 He returned to Kochi City for his military medical examination in 1940 and was conscripted the following year.